It is the purpose of every missionary serving at the Heber Valley Camp, to help the youth of the Church:

 Living Arrangements

-Heber Valley Camp is operated by approximately 110 missionary couples, and a few single sister missionaries.
-Most missionaries live in their own recreational vehicles on the camp, with full hookups and all utilities provided.
+Heber Valley Camp is operated by approximately 110 -120 missionary couples, and single sister missionaries.
+Most missionaries live in their own recreational vehicles at the camp, with full hookups and all utilities provided.
 The camp has a small number of cabins for missionaries, but the waiting list for a cabin can be a year or longer.

 Couples bring a UTV or ATV for transportation around the camp and its 35 miles of trails, and to get themselves from their RV or Cabin, to their work location.